xilef/robond_project3/README.md

 # Ball chaser

-Submission for Project 2 of the Udacity Robotics Software Engineer Nanodegree Program.
-This repository contains a robot that has the following features:
+Submission for Project 3 of the Udacity Robotics Software Engineer Nanodegree Program.
+This repository contains an additional amcl node to perform localization
-- Chase a solid colored ball if it is within camera view.
-- If it is chasing a ball and it goes out of camera view, seek the ball by turning approximately 360 degrees then give up until a new ball is seen.

 ## How to run